A Glossary of Terms Defining the Science of Behavior

 ABA is the application of basic learning principles, including Operant and Respondent Conditioning, to change socially significant behavior.

-Applied Behavior Analysis (ABA) is the application of basic behavioral learning principles, including Respondent and Operant Conditioning as well as Social Learning Theory, to change socially significant behavior.
-Such changes to 'socially significant behavior' include: reducing substance abuse and phobias, promoting diet and exercise, organizing workers in the labor force, precluding school violence, and even training canines.
+Applied Behavior Analysis (ABA) is the application of basic behavioral learning principles, including Respondent and Operant Conditioning, to bring about measurable changes in behavior that are socially significant, whether to: reduce substance abuse, as well as anxiety, depression, phobias, or tics; teach children with pediatric feeding disorders how to eat properly; promote diet and exercise; organize workers in the labor force; preclude school violence; or even train canines.
 In addition, ABA is widely used and empirically substantiated to be highly effective when utilized as the basis for intensive, early interventions for children diagnosed with autism.

 For educators, social workers, psychologists, parents, mental health professionals, and college students entering into similar fields, it is crucial to understand the true science of Behavior Analysis.
 Currently, many often equate ABA with Discrete Trial Training (DTT).
 DTT is a technique based on Operant Conditioning principles when implementing early intervention for children with autism.

 The student learning about ABA should realize that most college textbooks write various definition and category errors on the subject, the most common of which are the following: Radical Behaviorism only considers overt activity to be behavior; Respondent—not Operant—Conditioning involves stimulus control; and ABA and Behavior Modification are exact synonyms (some college textbooks even state that ABA is just one form of Behavior Modification used as an early intervention for children with autism).

 In fact, Behavior Modification is an expired term that was a structural approach mainly concerned with changing overt behavior, either through the use of presumed antecedents and consequences, or "Flooding" Desensitization—which today is considered to be a rather linear approach.